TheThingsNetwork/docs/_content/devices/node/quick-start.md

 1. Go to [account.thethingsnetwork.org](https://account.thethingsnetwork.org) and click [create an account](https://account.thethingsnetwork.org/register).

     You will receive an email to confirm your email address.
-You have 24 hours to do so, so let's now wait for that and carry on! 🚀
+You have 24 hours to do so, so let's wait for the mail and carry on! 🚀

     > You can change all but your username later via your [Profile](https://account.thethingsnetwork.org/users/profile).

 2. Select [Console](https://console.thethingsnetwork.org) from the top menu.
-3. From the top right menu, select your name and then [Settings](https://console.thethingsnetwork.org/settings) from the dropdown menu to change the default Handler if the one currently selected is not where you'll be deploying most of your devices.
+3. From the top right menu, select your name and then [Settings](https://console.thethingsnetwork.org/settings).
+Then change the default Handler if the one currently selected is not where you'll be deploying most of your devices.

 ## Add an Application
 Devices need to be registered with an application to communicate with.
 Let's add one.